 That sweet girl, Vika, stood before a judge with a couple from the United States.
-After 366 days of a long, bumpy (and costly and risky, by the way) journey, they legally became a family.
+After 366 days of a long, bumpy (and costly and risky) journey, they legally became a family.
 And her mother doesn’t realize how her words to me later stopped me in my tracks.

 She thanked me and claimed that somehow we were a part of her daughter’s journey to her.
 Oh, she had done that before.
 But today it was written under a perfect snapshot and the two of them together, smiling.
 When I had traded in my fears and worldly logic in favor of following Him out of my comfort zone, He had always given me a front row seat to see Him do things only He could do; and I had always been left in awe of Him.
 As I stared at that photo tears of gratitude and joy burned my eyes and spilled down onto my lap.